 Other lines with British heritage, including Cunard and Princess Cruises, with vessels sailing under the Bermudan flag, will also follow suit in offering same-sex marriage ceremonies on board their ships.

 Cruising continues to evolve to meet the individual needs of passengers, with new amenities, facilities and services being offered across the industry.
 This has collectively led to cruising becoming one of the most diverse and accessible methods of holiday travel in the 21st century.

 If you love cruising and have a hunger for running a successful business, you may be interested to learn more about the franchise opportunity available with GoCruise.
-For more information, contact us via the freephone number above or complete the online application form and let us get back to you.
+For more information, contact us via the number above or complete an Online Enquiry Form.